Jakovasaurs: Plot

 Fed up with the Jakovasaurs, the townspeople convince them to move to Memphis where they'll fit in as all the people there are "big, loud, annoying, and stupid".
 When Cartman finds out about the plan, he convinces the Jakovasaurs to stay in South Park instead.
-The townspeople then come up with a different way to get rid of the Jakovasaurs forever by rigging a game show in which Jakov will play against Officer Barbrady so that Jakov will win a trip to France with "50 of his closest relatives."
+The townspeople then come up with a different way to get rid of the Jakovasaurs forever: by rigging a game show in which Jakov will play against Officer Barbrady so that Jakov will win a trip to France with "50 of his closest relatives."
 Because Jakov is so stupid, Barbrady actually wins, but everyone wants the Jakovasaurs gone so they declare him the winner anyway.
 Stan, Kyle and Kenny try to distract Cartman from the game show so he does not realize it is fixed and take him to classify a "new antelope species" they found in the woods (which is actually Kenny with branches taped to his head, who eventually gets eaten by a bear that mistakes him for an antelope).
 Cartman realizes the trick and figures out the game is rigged, prompting him to rush to warn Jakov.

-Cartman is too late and he arrives at the airport just as the plane carrying Jakov and his family taxis down the runway and lifts off.
-The townspeople approach Cartman and tell him they learned that not every form of life is worth saving, and that it is better to let nature run its course.
+Cartman is too late, and he arrives at the airport just as the plane carrying Jakov and his family taxis down the runway and lifts off.
+The townspeople approach a brokenhearted Cartman and tell him they learned that not every form of life is worth saving, and that it is better to let nature run its course.
 During this, Ned voices his input with a voice box that accurately captures his original voice (as heard in flashback during "The Mexican Staring Frog of Southern Sri Lanka"), only for him and Jimbo to conclude that said voice box sucks.

-The episode ends showing the Jakovasaurs on tour in Paris, looking for the Pyramid, when Jakov trips and crashes into a cafe full of French people.
+The episode ends showing the Jakovasaurs on tour in Paris, looking for the Pyramids, when Jakov trips and crashes into a cafe full of French people.
 Rather than getting annoyed, the French people instead laugh and remark on how he reminds them of Jerry Lewis.

 Production

 The episode was produced just weeks before the release of South Park: Bigger, Longer & Uncut, and its production ran concurrently with the movie's post-production, a process which the show's creators described as "hell".
 The episode aired on June 16, 1999, the same day that Trey Parker was putting the finishing touches to the movie's sound mix.
 Before producing the episode, the creators had done a Jar Jar based spoof for the MTV movie awards, which MTV refused to run.

+The episode was written by series creators Trey Parker & Matt Stone and David Goodman and because of Parker finishing the movie, it was directed by Stone in his last directorial work for an episode until "Cupid Ye" aired in 2023.